ShubhamPP04/Spotlight-Music/README.md

 ### Favorites
 - Click the heart icon on any song to add it to favorites
 - Access favorites from the home screen when no search is active
+- Hover over any favorite song to see the delete (trash) icon to remove it from favorites
+- Auto-play continues seamlessly through your favorites list
+- Media controls (Next/Previous) work within favorites

 ### Album & Artist Exploration
-- Click on any album to view its complete tracklist
+- Click on any album to view its complete tracklist with full auto-play support
-- Click on any artist to see their top songs and albums
+- Click on any artist to see their top songs and albums with seamless auto-play
+- Auto-play continues through entire albums and artist song collections
 - Use the back button or ESC key to return to search results

 ## Architecture